 The Master's Committee is integral to the successful completion of the project and thesis.
 Therefore, it is vital that the committee be aware of the project's nature and what the candidate is attempting to accomplish.
 Each candidate will select three committee members.
-Two of the members shall be faculty at Cherry Hill Seminary with terminal degrees from an accredited institution.
+Two of the members must be faculty at Cherry Hill Seminary with terminal degrees from an accredited institution.
 They must be willing and able to help the student with reading and revising the thesis document, as well as substantive advising and feedback.
 One of these individuals will serve as the Chair of the Committee.
 The third member of the committee may be a content specialist who may or may not be affiliated with the Seminary, but who must have a terminal degree from an accredited institution.

-The committee will read and approve the student's initial project proposal as well as the final thesis document.
+The committee reads and approves the student's initial project proposal as well as the final thesis document.
 After the proposal is approved, the student will negotiate a written contract with the committee chair, which must be approved by the Chair of the student's department.
-The contract will include a schedule of regular meetings with the committee chair, a list of project goals, an agreed-upon series of deadlines by which the various goals will be met, and the method by or medium in which a summary of the project will be submitted to the Master's thesis or project classroom.
+The contract includes a schedule of regular meetings with the committee chair, a list of project goals, an agreed-upon series of deadlines by which the various goals will be met, and the method by or medium in which a summary of the project will be submitted to the Master's thesis or project classroom.
 This contract may be revised with the agreement of the Master's Committee Chair within the initial six-month time period; extensions beyond six months require formal approval by the Chair of the student's department.
+Extensions require registration in and tuition payment for 5901 Thesis II.
 Read more about the master's thesis in the Appendix.